 - The service offers slightly higher performance since no on-screen logging is performed.

 - The service supports multiple instances of the same SystemWeaver server.

-Below are two examples of SystemWeaver Monitor Service uasge.
+Below are two examples of SystemWeaver Monitor Service usage.

 One SystemWeaver Server and a Notification Server

-Multiple SystemWeaver Servers, a Slave Server (on a separate Windows Server) and a Notification Server
+A SystemWeaver Server, a Mirror Server (on a separate Windows Server) and a Notification Server

-Other optional servers can also be included in the settings, e.g., the Rest API.
+Other optional servers can also be included in the monitor service, e.g., the Rest API.

 Note: Only one swServerMonitorService can be run at a time on a server machine.